4.5 Rating 1,000+ Reviews

 Improving your refrigerator’s energy efficiency not only helps in maintaining proper cooling but also reduces your energy bills.
 Here are some tips:

-Setting your refrigerator to the recommended temperature (around 37°F or 3°C) ensures efficient operation.
+• Set the Right Temperature: Setting your refrigerator to the recommended temperature (around 37°F or 3°C) ensures efficient operation.
 Avoid setting it too cold, as it increases energy usage without significant benefits.

-A full refrigerator maintains its temperature better than an empty one.
+• Keep the Refrigerator Full: A full refrigerator maintains its temperature better than an empty one.
 If you don’t have enough food, consider filling it with water bottles.

-Make sure there is enough room around your refrigerator for adequate ventilation.
+• Ensure Proper Ventilation: Make sure there is enough room around your refrigerator for adequate ventilation.
 This helps dissipate heat and maintain efficient cooling.

+Now that you know the most common reasons why refrigerator is not cooling, you can take action to fix or prevent these issues.
 A refrigerator not cooling can be a major inconvenience, but understanding the common causes and knowing how to address them can help.
 Regular maintenance and prompt attention to issues can prevent major breakdowns.
 However, if troubleshooting doesn’t solve the problem, don’t hesitate to contact Central Minnesota Appliance Repair for expert assistance.
 With our professional service, your refrigerator will be back to its optimal cooling performance in no time.